deanturpin/dft/readme.md

   std::vector<double> dft;

   // For each Fourier bin we need to iterate over each sample - O(n^2) - but we
-  // will return only half as many bins as samples - the upper half is a mirror
+  // will return only half as many bins as samples.
+The upper half is just a
-  // image of the lower, i.e., redundant. const double total_samples = std::distance(begin, end);
+  // mirror image of the lower.
+  const double total_samples = std::distance(begin, end);

   // The "twiddle matrix" is usually generated up front but as we're performing